NeurodataWithoutBorders/nwb-schema/docs/storage/source/storage_hdf5.rst

     NWB Key                       HDF5
     ============================  ======================================================================================
-    name                          Name of the attribute in HDF5 doc                           Not mapped
-    dtype                         Data type of the HDF5 attribute shape                         Shape of the HDF5 dataset if the shape is fixes, otherwise shape defines the maxshape dims                          Not mapped
+    name                          Name of the attribute in HDF5 doc                           Not mapped; Stored in schema only dtype                         Data type of the HDF5 attribute shape                         Shape of the HDF5 dataset if the shape is fixes, otherwise shape defines the maxshape dims                          Not mapped; Reflected by the shape of the attribute data required                      Not mapped; Stored in schema only parent                        Not mapped; In HDF5 all attributes are explicitly tied to the parent. value                         Data value of the attribute
-    required                      Not mapped
-    parent                        Not mapped.
-In HDF5 all attributes are explitly tied to the parent. value                         Data value of the attribute
     ============================  ======================================================================================